Large Language Models for Cyber Security: A Systematic Literature Review: RQ3: What domain specification techniques are used to adapt LLMs to security tasks?

 External augmentation techniques have significantly boosted the effectiveness of LLMs across various security tasks, yielding competitive performance.
-We observed that only 28 out of the total 127 papers in LLM4Security, accounting for 22.05\%, applied specific external augmentation techniques.
 From these studies, it is evident that external augmentation techniques have the potential to address issues such as hallucinations and high false positive rates caused by deficiencies in LLMs' domain knowledge and task alignment.
 We believe that the integration of LLMs with external techniques will be a trend in the development of automated security task solutions.

 \tcbset{ title=RQ3 - Summary, }